A Flourishing City

 The City Council and the city’s industries have spent a significant amount of money cleaning the bay and the river.
 The seaside is going from strength to strength year by year, making Kristiansand’s city bay the cleanest when compared to other major cities.
 Today the river Otra is one of the most important salmon rivers in Norway.

 Agder Energi (AE), Norway’s third largest energy group, is based in Kristiansand.
 Its activities include the production, distribution and sale of hydroelectric power, bio-energy and district heating.
 AE plans to become one of the largest producers of wind power in the increasing market for bio-friendly energy.

 Elkem Solar produces silicon metal to the international solar cell industry.
 Shortages of high quality silicon metal currently represent the major obstacle in expanding this sector.
 This fresh effort has brought about an entirely new research environment.

 The “Eco-Lighthouse” concept was born in 1996, when Kristiansand was chosen to participate in the programme.
 The goal is to help companies in Norway step up to environmental challenges.
 Companies are certified when they fulfil the environmental requirements set out by the Eco-Lighthouse Programme.

 Currently consumers and businesses recycle more than 60 percent of the waste they produce.
-Agder Energisentral, the new refuse disposal plant, will deal with the remaining 40%, while producing enough power to supply 20,000 households annually.
+Returkraft AS, the new refuse disposal plant, deals with the remaining 40%, while producing enough power to supply 20,000 households annually.

 Kristiansand is idyllically located on Norway’s southern coast and has long been a well-kept secret amongst Norwegians.
 The sea and surrounding fjords is perfect for recreational activities like fishing and sailing, and the nearby mountains are ideal for skiing and hiking.
 In the more urban areas, you will find a rich variety of cafés, restaurants, art galleries and museums.